project-ida/two-state-quantum-systems/src/05-many-two-state-systems.md

 ## The states of 2 TSS

 <!-- #region -->
 As soon as we start adding more than one TSS things get quite complicated.
-In order to give us an intuition for how such systems behave, we will take inspiration from Tutorials 1 and 2.
+In order to give us an intuition for how such systems behave, we will take a small step back and remove the quantised field (don't worry, we'll bring it back in the next tutorial).

 Let's start simple and look at 2 TSS.
 We can describe this system by the different possible combinations of the higher (+) and lower (-) energy states of the individual TSS namely: